Water Pollution Control Authority

 Phase 4: During the months of April and May of 2022, the WPCA completed “Infiltration / Inflow Rehabilitation Project - Phase 4”.
 This project consisted of installing approximately 2,300 linear feet of Cured-In-Place-Pipe (CIPP) lining and related manhole and lateral lining along Krakow Street and sewer easements east of Krakow Street along Two Mile Brook.
 This work eliminated approximately 25,000 gallons per day of previously identified infiltration entering the sewer system.

 Phase 5 of the sanitary sewer rehabilitation program was bid in April 2023 and will include the installation of approximately 1,600 linear feet of Cured-In-Place-Pipe (CIPP) liners in existing sanitary sewers at targeted locations along Hickory Road, Seymore Ave (near Mason St), and four (4) short sections along New Haven Ave (RT 34).
-This work is scheduled to be completed in July / August 2023.
+This work has been completed.
 It is anticipated that this work will eliminate approximately 40,000 gallons per day of infiltration entering the sewer system.

 These recent efforts are reducing clean water flows entering our wastewater treatment plant keep the city in full compliance with DEEP’s consent orders.